peterb12/A-Tour-Of-Haskell/Week2.md

 ```

 In fact, we can simply type `[1, 2, 3]` if we want that list, and it will work fine - Haskell knows what we mean.
 But _under the hood_, keep in mind that that list represents `1 : 2 : 3 : []`, because next week it's going to be _very important_ that we remember that the empty list is there.

+## Homework Assignments

+Hi!
+If you jumped straight down here to the homework without reading the course materials, **please go back to the top and read the course materials first**, and make sure you **try all the course materials in the REPL**.
+You'll have a much easier time with this homework if you do that first.

+### Homework 1: Nucleotides, Using If
+Write a program which, when given a nucleotide (such as 'A'), returns that nucleotide's complement (such as 'T').
+If the letter provided is not a valid nucleotide, return 'X'.

+It sounds pretty easy, doesn't it?
+The letter score example should give you a pretty good sense of how to proceed.

+Fill in the function `nucleotideIf` in the REPL, replacing the current return value ('Z') with a program that returns the proper value.

+One note: since this function is looking at _individual characters_, remember to enclose them in single-quotes, like this: `'A'`, NOT in double-quotes.

+### Homework 2: Nucleotides, Using Pattern Matching

+Please write a new version of the nucleotide function you wrote for Homework 1, using the function named `nucleotidePattern`.
+This time, don't use if, and instead use pattern matching to accomplish the task.

 ### Homework 3: Writing a List